Perkedel/CVR_Stuffings/README.md

 ([SAUCE](https://github.com/NovaVoidHowl/CVR---Guides-Notes/blob/main/file-locations-and-info.md)) Modify these whitelist on this JSON file: `%USERPROFILE%\Appdata\LocalLow\Alpha Blend Interactive\ChilloutVR\UrlWhitelist.json`
 **Do this at your own risk!**

+### World Rule of NO Private 3D Model allowed

+***Feedback cannot be made nor published to Feedback ABI due to obvious disagreeabilities***.

+A world rule that disallows Avatar that its privacy setting not `Public`.
+If a gamer entered the world / instance with rule set, wearing this kind of avatar, their avatar will be replaced with 2D Placeholder sprites like censored ones.

+Application possibilities:

+- in World, rule that were set alongside props & fly permissions.
+- in user Setting, to be alongside with View Safety settings like NSFW, Horror, Violence, Particle, Giant & Micro sizes, Effects, etc.
+- in instance, rule that were set alongside props & fly permissions.

+This idea was inspired from Blender Surreal Meme realm where **nobody is allowed to wear body that has no Public Download Link and Paywalled Download link** (anything that Kaorfa never had grasp with the 3D model said).
+The NPCs there are all simple primitives being & can be said an AI.
+The visitors who typically have more complex conciousness structures usually respects these cultures by also creating avatar that is also a simple primitives with added complex features, **and agree to make these special avatars public no exception**.

+If the visitors who ended up here either had no usable avatar, OR wore a Private Avatar, their body will be immediately swapped with random primitives shapes with random / signature colors, usually `Default Cube`, `Suzanne`, `Stanford Rabbit`, or `Utah Teapot`.

+Yeah pls download link. peck you, proprietarists!

 ### Is ChilloutVR indeed much more intuitive than VRChat?

 > Further testing & experience required in order to build conclusion